esgf2-us/intake-esgf/doc/quickstart.md

 print(dsd.keys())
 ```

-By defult the keys are populated using the different facet values in the
+By default the keys are populated using the different facet values in the
 dictionary.
 However, you have a lot of [control](dictkeys) on the form that they
 take.
 During the download process, you may have also noticed that a progress bar
 informed you that we were adding cell measures.
 We add [cell measures](measures)